A Brian\c{c}on-Skoda type result for a non-reduced analytic space: Introduction

 The aim of this paper is to find an appropriate generalization of the Brian\c con-Skoda theorem to this setting -- when $S=\localz$.
-Now that we have dropped the assumption that $Z$ is reduced, the situation becomes different; the integral closure of any ideal contains the nilradical $\sqrt{0}$ by definition, so $\overline{\ideala^N}\subset\ideala$ can only hold if $\sqrt{0} \subset \ideala$, or equivalently, if each element of $\localz$ that vanishes on $Z$ belongs to $\ideala$.
-Clearly this does not hold for any $\ideala$.
-In the following example we consider the most simple non-reduced space.
-It will nevertheless help illustrate some general notions, and also our main result, Theorem \ref{bs}.
+Now that we have dropped the assumption that $Z$ is reduced, the situation becomes different; the integral closure of any ideal contains the nilradical $\sqrt{0}$ by definition, so $\overline{\ideala^N}\subset\ideala$ can only hold if $\sqrt{0} \subset \ideala$.
+In the following example we consider the most simple non-reduced space, which will help to illustrate some general notions and our main result Theorem~\ref{bs}.